productboard/productboard-linear-connector/README.md

 - [x] Delete Linear attachment on PB connection unlinked
 - [ ] Update title and/or description in Linear if updated in PB
 - [ ] Unlink Productboard connection on Linear issue attachment deleted
+- [x] Unlink Productboard connection on Linear issue deleted
-- [ ] Unlink Productboard connection on Linear issue deleted
+- [ ] Restore Productboard connection on restoring Linear issue from Trash

 ## Demo